-Current use: The center consists of large warehouse buildings, several office buildings, and smaller buildings, which could be used for light manufacturing.
-This site is within the much larger boundaries of the 2,875-acre Tri-Cities Research District, State of Washington Innovation Partnership Zone.
+Current use: The center consists of varying sized facilities utilized for R&D comercial and industrial purposed.
+This site is within the overall boundaries of the 2,875-acre Tri-Cities Research District, State of Washington Innovation Partnership Zone.
 The Tri-Cities Research District Master Plan designates this site as a light industrial, research, development and business commercial, along with incubator start-up space for new companies.

 Future plans: The Port will continue to follow the Tri-Cities Research District master plan for property development.
 The Port will market and upgrade facilities as needed.
 Port efforts will continue to remove the MARAD deed restrictions.
-The port will consider construction of a development building.
 The purchase or sale of additional land and buildings as needed, will be considered.